liferay/liferay-docs/userGuide/en/chapters/19-configuring-for-high-availability.markdown

 `docroot/WEB-INF/conf` folder.
 This file tells Solr how to index the data coming from Liferay, and can be customized for your installation.
 Copy this file to `$SOLR_HOME/conf` on your Solr box (you may have to create the `conf` directory).

+Before you start Solr, you should provide Solr with a list of **synonyms** and **stop words**.
+Synonyms are words that should be equivalent in search.
+For example, if a user searches for *important information*, you may want to show results for *required* *information* or *critical information*.
+You can define these in `synonyms.txt`.
+Stop words are defined in `stopwords.txt` and are words that should not be indexed: articles, pronouns, and other words that have little value in a search.
+Place these files in your `$SOLR_HOME/conf` folder.
+Examples for both of these files are found in the Solr archive in the `solr-4.1.0/example/solr/collection1/conf` folder.
-Now you can go ahead and start Solr.
+Additional Solr configuration options, most importantly `solrconfig.xml` and `elevate.xml`, are in the `$SOLR_HOME/conf` folder.
+Now you can start Solr.

-You can now hot deploy the `solr-web` plugin to all your nodes.
+After Solr has started, hot deploy the `solr-web` plugin to all your nodes.
 See the next section for instructions on hot deploying to a cluster.

 Once the plugin is hot deployed, your Liferay server's search is automatically upgraded to use Solr.
 It's likely, however, that initial searches will come up